urcsc174/csc174-course-documentation/03b-php-mysql2/instructions.md

 	`$_______________ = Trim(stripslashes($_POST['_______________']));`
 	...if you need help figuring out what to replace the blanks with, don't hesitate to ask in the #help channel in Slack

-- Continue editing the **insert.php** file; edit the SQL statement in section **2.
-Perform database query** ; make the SQL code work with what you built in the MySQL database by changing:
+- Continue editing the **insert.php** file; edit the SQL statement in section "**2.
+Perform database query**" to make the SQL code work with what you built in the MySQL database by changing:

   - The table name
   - The field names in the table (be careful! case sensitive!)